Ngaio Health

 Please Note:

 All practitioners at Ngaio Health work skillfully with listening and nervous system–informed care.
-The approach described here refers specifically to work offered by Joe Liguori, which may include guided, exploratory nervous system processes.
-The intention is to support both regulation and longer-term change through new, resourcing experiences.
+The approach described here refers specifically to work offered by Joe Liguori, which may include grounded hands-on treatment alongside guided awareness and conversation.

 Picture